Our Top AR-15s: Which Is The Best AR-15 For You?

 The handguard borrows from Energizer -- it just keeps going and going.

-The Grunt being Lead Star’s entry into the (hyper competitive) world of home defense, duty, and range rifles, it’s competing with a lot of options, but there’s a few touches that helped the Grunt stand out.
+The Grunt being Lead Star’s entry into the (hyper-competitive) world of home defense, duty, and range rifles, it’s competing with a lot of options, but there are a few touches that helped the Grunt stand out.

-It’s incredibly soft shooting — even with rapid firing — thanks in part ot Lead Star’s unique muzzle brake, which leans on their 9mm brake design, using ports on top of the brake in addition to a pre-chamber to help keep muzzle rise to a minimum, and extending their innovative approach to controlling a PCC to world of the 5.56 rifles.
+It’s incredibly soft shooting — even with rapid firing — thanks in part to Lead Star’s unique muzzle brake, which leans on their 9mm brake design, using ports on top of the brake in addition to a pre-chamber to help keep muzzle rise to a minimum and extending their innovative approach to controlling a PCC to world of the 5.56 rifles.

-The Lead Star "Ravage" muzzle brake is fantastic, but the way the handguard swoops in beneath it is just a work of art.
-Ending the handguard in a QD slot is the la pièce de résistance.
+The Lead Star "Ravage" muzzle brake is fantastic, but the way the handguard swoops in beneath it prevents you from running a can.

-The Lead Star "Ravage" muzzle brake is fantastic, but the way the handguard swoops in beneath it is just a work of art.
-Ending the handguard in a QD slot is the la pièce de résistance.
+The Lead Star "Ravage" muzzle brake is fantastic, but the way the handguard swoops in beneath it prevents you from running a can.

 While not ambi, the lower is CNC machined from forged aluminum, making them precise and tight in all the right ways.